ThinkUpLLC/ThinkUp/docs/source/install/install.rst

 ===============================

 The following is a general tutorial for how to install ThinkUp on an arbitrary web host.
-This document assumes some familiar with basic web hosting concepts; you may need to refer to your hosting company's documentation for specifics, or find an environment-specific tutorial in the `Community Wiki <https://github.com/ginatrapani/ThinkUp/wiki/Installing-ThinkUp>`_.
+This document assumes some familiarity with basic web hosting concepts; you may need to refer to your hosting company's documentation for specifics, or find an environment-specific tutorial in the `Community Wiki <https://github.com/ginatrapani/ThinkUp/wiki/Installing-ThinkUp>`_.